TinaWuUW/ECE4078_Lab_2021/Week03-04/README.md

 - It is recommended that you keep the file structure for this lab material (and future weeks) unchanged to avoid path errors
 - Remember to reach out via Slack if you encounter issues with your VM between lab sessions
+- Beware of the sign error that can happen with calculating the difference between the measurement and estimate in the correction step
+- The state vector x will be appended with the aruco-marker measurements.
+Take a note of the location of x that should be updated in the motion model.
+- In the prediction step, we should update the mean belief by driving the robot.